obenland/wp-display-header/readme.txt

 It adds a meta box in the post edit screens with the header selection and a settings field in the edit profile and each taxonomy edit screen.
 If no specific header is specified for a post it will fall back to the default selection.
 There is no change of template files necessary as this plugin hooks in the existing WordPress API to unfold its magic.

-= Translations =
-I will be more than happy to update the plugin with new locales, as soon as I receive them!
-Currently available in:

-* English
-* Deutsch
-* Italiano

 Thanks to Erik T. for the idea to this plugin!